Home / Compare Health Insurance / Health insurance for sen…

 Health insurance is an umbrella term that includes hospital cover, extras cover, combined hospital and extras cover and ambulance cover.
 The right type of health insurance cover for you will depend on your personal healthcare needs, but the services covered can differ greatly between policies so be sure to choose a health insurance policy that will suit both your current and future needs.

-Private hospital insurance covers some of the cost for treatment in a private hospital when you’re admitted as a private patient.
+Private hospital insurance covers some or all your healthcare costs in a private hospital when you’re admitted as a private patient.
 With hospital cover, you can be treated in a private hospital, choose your treating doctor (if they’re available), stay in a private hospital room (if one is available) and enjoy greater flexibility in scheduling your medical procedures.
 The services you have access to will depend on your level of hospital cover, but some inpatient treatments that may benefit seniors in particular include:

 This type of health insurance subsidises out-of-hospital care that Medicare doesn’t pay a benefit towards, such as dental work, prescription glasses and physio appointments.
 An extras policy can include: